chinmayasrathore/pdf-shrinker/README.md

 ## 🚗 Running the App

 After installing PDF Shrinker, just search for the app in your computers app search and double click on the app icon to start the app.
-For windows, the search for PDFShrinker should show the app as shown below:
+For Windows and Linux, the search for PDF Shrinker should show the app as can be seen in the screenshots below:

 PDF Shrinker in Windows 11 search after Install
 ![Search App](docs/images/start-app.png)